-To Chairman Bennett and the members of the House Committee on Environment and Natural Resources
+To Chairman Bennett and the members of the House Environment and Natural Resources Committee

-Re: BHA Support for RI - 2021 - H5329 - Prohibition of Captive Hunting
+Re: BHA Support for RI - 2023 - H5864 - Prohibition of Captive Hunting

-As the fastest growing organization of hunters and anglers in the nation, Backcountry Hunters & Anglers (BHA) seeks to ensure North America's outdoor heritage of hunting and fishing in a natural setting.
-Our members recognize the need to protect and enhance our outdoor heritage and wildlife in the few open spaces we have remaining.
-BHA supports the North American Wildlife Conservation Model, which asserts that wildlife is held in public trust as a scientifically managed natural resource that can be enjoyed by all Americans.
-BHA also maintains that hunting should involve an element of skill, woodsmanship and challenge and promotes Fair Chase principals.
+Backcountry Hunters & Anglers (BHA) seeks to ensure North America's outdoor heritage of hunting and fishing in a natural setting.
+Our members prioritize protecting native wildlife to ensure abundant populations persist on the landscape for current and future generations.
+We support the North American Wildlife Conservation Model, which asserts that wildlife is held in public trust as a scientifically managed natural resource that can be enjoyed by all Americans, and we oppose the privatization of wildlife and practices that place wild populations at risk.